eyshoit-commits/RepoAgent/README.md

 - **Language adapters** – declarative metadata in `config/languages.yaml` describes how to compile or execute workloads across Python, Java, C, C++, and other ecosystems.
-- **Model providers** – connectors in `src/spooky/llm` expose a shared protocol for local runtimes such as Ollama or HTTP-compatible OpenAI deployments, and for remote managed services.
+- **Model providers** – connectors in `src/spooky/llm` expose a shared protocol for local runtimes such as Ollama, `llmserver-rs`, or HTTP-compatible OpenAI deployments, and for remote managed services.

 The modules communicate through lightweight configuration files serialized with YAML, enabling hot-swappable components without code changes.